-Earlier this month the What Works Summit – Early Years in Belfast brought together local researchers, decision-makers and practitioners to meet four of the ten UK What Works Centres: Wales Centre for Public Policy (WCPP), Early Intervention Foundation (EIF), Education Endowment Fund (EEF) and NICE to discuss all things early years.
+Earlier this month the What Works Summit – Early Years in Belfast brought together local researchers, decision-makers and practitioners to meet four of the ten UK What Works Centres: Wales Centre for Public Policy (WCPP), Early Intervention Foundation (EIF), Education Endowment Foundation (EEF) and NICE to discuss all things early years.
 Conversations sparked some questions around the use of evidence.
 What can What Works Centres do to make using evidence easier?
 What’s key to getting evidence used in real life?
 How can we best measure impact?

 Hosted by Campbell Centre UK & Ireland in partnership with WCPP and the Alliance, the event aimed to explore how What Works Centres create, share and use high quality evidence to inform decision-making in policy and practice.
 We invited local stakeholders to share knowledge and help shape the early years research agenda.
 The event is part of a series of summits in Northern Ireland, Scotland and Wales.
 Three lessons in using evidence emerged over the day.